Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 His companion came up to him and wanted to get some bear spray.

-For saying no, no, not yet, when his companion attempted to take his bear spray, possibly to spray cops.
+For saying no, no, not yet, when his companion attempted to take his bear spray, possibly to spray cops, George Tanios faces 60 years in prison for conspiracy to assault an officer.

-Because he because he used the word yet, which implied that he planned to do it in the future.
+Because he used the word yet, which implied that he planned to do it in the future?

 Possibly, yes.